jessebmiller/cyphernoided2600/cyphernoided2600.md

 6-11  : What are you afraid will happen?
 12-17 : What from your past are you afraid will fuck things up?
 18-35 : What past failings or false victories are now giving them the upper hand?
-36    : How do you know your life or will to fight is in imediate danger?
+36    : How do you know your life or will to fight is in immediate danger?
-        You die or give up in 3 falied rolls.
+        You die or give up on your 3 failed resolution rolls.

 Play until you die or give up.

-INSPIRATION
+**INSPIRATION**

 Arca
 Clipping.